JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 * Built-in authentication stores a TeamCity-maintained password for each user.
 * Windows Domain authentication allows specifying the default domain and assumes the domain account name is equal to the TeamCity user.
 The domain account can be edited on the user profile page.
 * LDAP Integration allows setting LDAP property to get TeamCity username from user's LDAP entry.
-* Modules, corresponding to Git hosting providers, allow admins mapping users with their external accounts by usernames.
-Each user can connect own profile to an external Git hosting account in __Your Profile | General | Authentication Settings__.
+* The modules corresponding to Git hosting providers allow admins to map users with to their external accounts by usernames.
+Each user can connect their own profile to an external Git hosting account in __Your Profile | General | Authentication Settings__.

 Be cautious when modifying authentication settings: there can be a case when the administrator cannot sign in after changing authentication modules.
 Let's imagine that the administrator had the "jsmith" TeamCity username and used the default authentication.
 Then, the authentication module was changed to Windows domain authentication (i.e. Windows domain authentication module was added and the default one was removed).
-If, for example, the Windows domain username of that administrator is "john.smith", they will not able to sign in anymore: not via the default authentication since it is disabled nor via Windows domain authentication since their Windows domain username is not equal to the TeamCity username.
-The solution nevertheless is quite simple: the administrator can sign in using the [superuser account](super-user.md) and change their TeamCity username or specify their Windows domain username on their own profile page.
+If, for example, the Windows domain username of that administrator is "john.smith", they will not be able to sign in anymore: not via the default authentication since it is disabled, nor via Windows domain authentication since their Windows domain username is not equal to the TeamCity username.
+The solution, nevertheless, is quite simple: the administrator can sign in using the [superuser account](super-user.md) and change their TeamCity username or specify their Windows domain username on their own profile page.
 {product="tc"}

 Be cautious when modifying authentication settings: there can be a case when the administrator cannot sign in after changing authentication modules.
 Let's imagine that the administrator had the "jsmith" TeamCity username and used the default authentication.
 Then, the authentication module was changed to Windows domain authentication (i.e. Windows domain authentication module was added and the default one was removed).
-If, for example, the Windows domain username of that administrator is "john.smith", they will not able to sign in anymore: not via the default authentication since it is disabled nor via Windows domain authentication since their Windows domain username is not equal to the TeamCity username.
+If, for example, the Windows domain username of that administrator is "john.smith", they will not be able to sign in anymore: not via the default authentication since it is disabled nor via Windows domain authentication since their Windows domain username is not equal to the TeamCity username.
 {product="tcc"}

 ### Special User Accounts